Ticket (admission): Security issues

+Counterfeit tickets

 Counterfeit tickets are a problem at high-priced concerts and other events, so holograms are used on tickets for the FIFA World Cup, Olympic Games, Super Bowl, and other high-profile events.

-The fraudulent practice of passing-back a ticket can be overcome by making the ticket in the form of a tamper-proof wristband.

-When paying online for admission one may get a code, or a ticket that can be printed out, or shown on one's mobile device to be scanned or verified by the ticket taker.
-At the premises, it is made sure that the same right of admission is not used by other parties.
+Ticket "pass-backs"

+Passing back a ticket refers to a fraudulent practice where an attendee, after entering an event using a physical ticket, attempts to give or "pass back" their used ticket to another person outside the venue.
+This allows the second person to then use the same ticket to gain unauthorized entry, essentially circumventing the entry fee.
+This scam is particularly prevalent at events where tickets are simply scanned or torn upon entry without further authentication or where re-entry is permitted, allowing the original ticket holder to exit and hand off the ticket.

+Duplicate ticket / Multiple use fraud

+This scam involves selling or distributing multiple copies of a single, valid admission ticket (whether digital or physical) to different individuals.
+The first person to successfully use the ticket (e.g., by scanning a barcode or QR code) gains entry, while all subsequent attempts with the identical ticket are denied.
+Event organizers implement measures, such as real-time scanning and validation systems, to detect and prevent such repeated use of the same admission right.

+Internet ticket fraud

-Internet ticket fraud has become widespread, with authentic-looking but fake ticket websites taking customers' money but not delivering the tickets, notably for the 2008 Beijing Olympic Games (through websites not based in China).
+Online ticket fraud is widespread, with deceptive websites designed to look authentic stealing customers' money by failing to deliver tickets.
+A notable instance of this was during the 2008 Beijing Olympic Games, where many fraudulent ticket websites operated from outside China, leaving buyers without valid admission.

 Virtual queueing

 Free tickets are applied in virtual queueing.
 In a place where one has to wait one's turn, there may be the system that one takes a ticket with a number from a dispenser.
 This system is usually found in hospitals and surgeries, and at offices where many people visit, like town halls, social security offices, labor exchanges, or post offices.

 Another form of virtual queuing is where the ticket carries a time-slot on it, rather than just a sequentially incremented number.
 This type of ticket would allow someone to do other things and then return for a roller-coaster ride, for example, without having to actually stand and wait in line.